descholar-ceo/bookstore-react/README.md

 ![bookstore screenshot](./src/assets/images/bookstore-react-png.png)

 I developed this project as it was a required project in Microverse's React/Redux course.
 It deals with simple bookstore management using redux state management.
-With it, you can create a book, you see all available books, and you can remove a  book from the store.
+With it: you can create a book, you can see all available books, and you can remove a  book from the store.
 I used SASS to style it.

 ## Built With